nextstrain/nextclade/docs/Algorithm.md

 ### 2. Translation

-In order to detect changes in protein structure of the virus, aminoacid sequences (peptides) need to be computed from the nucleotide sequence regions correspongding to [genes](https://en.wikipedia.org/wiki/Gene).
+In order to detect changes in protein structure of the virus, aminoacid sequences (peptides) need to be computed from the nucleotide sequence regions corresponding to [genes](https://en.wikipedia.org/wiki/Gene).
 This process is called [translation](<https://en.wikipedia.org/wiki/Translation_(biology)>).
 Peptides then need to be aligned, in order to make them comparable, similarly to how it's done with nucleotide sequences.

 Nextclade performs translation separately for every gene (the list of genes to be considered for translation is configurable).
 Nextclade finds genes by looking into the Gene map, and then generates peptides by taking every triplet of nucleotides (codon) and translating it into a corresponding aminoacid.
 It then aligns the resulting peptides against the corresponding reference peptides (translated from reference sequence), using the same alignment algorithm as for nucleotide sequences.